 This chili mac recipe is exactly what the name would lead you to believe it is.
 That’s right.
 We smothered good old classic American chili with creamy macaroni and cheese and baked the whole shebang until bubbly and golden and comforting as heck.
 It’s an easy casserole for everyone who hesitates when choosing a favorite between chili and mac ‘n’ cheese.
 Chili mac not only makes a terrific way to use up leftover chili but can be assembled ahead of time, say on a Sunday afternoon, and tossed in the fridge as a family-friendly make-ahead weeknight casserole for later in the week.
 And we haven’t even mentioned yet how you’re going to feel like a hero when you hear all the rave reviews at your dinner table.–Angie Zoobkoff

 The chili recipe below makes an outrageously delicious, albeit sorta spicy, chili that’s among a handful of the best chili recipes we’ve ever made.
-It’s just a straight up awesome classic American chili.
-Or so says everyone who’s tasted it.
-That said, although we’re quite fond of this particular chili, feel free to substitute 3 cups of your favorite recipe for chili for the recipe below.
-No big deal.
-Easy peasy.
-And yes, you can use whatever chili you happen to have languishing in the freezer or that’s leftover from game day.
+It’s just a straight-up awesome classic American chili.
+That said, feel free to substitute 3 cups of your favorite recipe.
+You can use whatever chili you happen to have languishing in the freezer or leftover from game day.
 All you need is 3 cups.
 So go on, give it a whirl!
-Bet everyone will be thrilled with the chili mac that no one will even recognize you’re serving them leftovers!

-- One 7-ounce (199-gram) can chipotles en adobo (smoked jalapeños in adobo sauce)
+- One (7-ounce) can chipotles en adobo (smoked jalapeños in adobo sauce)

 - 2 garlic cloves, coarsely chopped

 - 1 to 2 fresh jalapeno chiles, seeded and coarsely chopped